-The Syndicate produced a loss of USD 119.0m (restated 2016: profit USD 1.3m).
-This primarily resulted from the high frequency of catastrophe events experienced in the year, specifically hurricanes Harvey, Irma and Maria, the Mexico earthquake, and California Wildfires.
+In 2018, the Syndicate produced a loss of USD 43.1m (2017: loss of USD 119.0m).
+This primarily resulted from the high frequency of catastrophe events experienced in the year, specifically hurricanes Michael and Florence as well as another year of devastating California Wildfires but also an increase in frequency of large individual losses.